-5. Open Faucets.
+After emptying the canister, remount it onto the filter assembly and continue the Blow-Out Procedure. - 5.
+Open Faucets.
 Turn on the water pump and open all sink faucets and shower head knobs.
-Leave open after water stops flowing.

-- 6. Drain Toilet.
+Leave open after water stops flowing. - 6.
+Drain Toilet.
 Press the toilet flush pedal and hold until water stops flowing in the toilet.
 Then turn Water Pump switch off. - 7.
 Drain Optional Appliances.
-At this time, if your coach is equipped with an optional refrigerator ice maker or washer/dryer, the waterlines for that must also be drained.
+At this time, if your motorhome is equipped with an optional refrigerator ice maker or washer/dryer, the waterlines for that must also be drained.
 (See "Winterizing Optional Appliances" instructions at the end of this section.)
 If not, proceed to the next numbered step. - 8.
 Drain Water Heater.
 Turn off the Water Heater power switch before draining the water heater tank to avoid damage to the heating element.
-Drain the water heater by removing the plug from the base of the water heater tank, accessible from the outside of the coach.
+Drain the water heater by removing the plug from the base of the water heater tank, accessible from the outside of the motorhome.
 (Requires socket and ratchet).